droundy/thesis-pommerenck/gas-adsorption/referee-response.md

 Dear editor,

 The responses of referees 1 and 3 could hardly be more divergent.
-We FIXME SHOULD ADD A SUCCINCT ARGUMENT HERE WHY REFEREE 3 IS BETTER.
+Our work is impactful precisely because it can tell researchers when to stop looking... or perhaps more relevantly it can tell funding agencies when to stop funding research in this direction.
+This is threatening, and Referee 1 doesn't seem interested in knowing whether we should stop looking at porous materials for natural gas and hydrogen storage.

 # Referee 1